Masihdeveloper/Advanced-Welcomer-Bot/README.md

 #
-Set Your Server Member count to a Voice Channel (Refresh every 15 minutes)
+Sets Your Server Member count to a Voice Channel.
+(Refresh every 15 minutes)

 ![Sever Stats](https://github.com/Masihdeveloper/Advanced-Welcomer-Bot/assets/100484009/f075e2f4-9c07-41e1-af98-a527975ee893)

 #
-Welcomer Log System
+Welcomer Log System.

 ![Log](https://github.com/Masihdeveloper/Advanced-Welcomer-Bot/assets/100484009/eca6163e-f183-4344-9501-705895837ddf)

-with Ping on Join (Mention your member to a text channel when joined and delete it after 3 seconds)
+with Ping on Join.
+(Mention your member to a text channel when joined and delete it after 3 seconds)
 #

 - Please Don't forget to star ⭐ the repository.